qiaoen17/tp/docs/UserGuide.md

 ### Marking a tutorial: `marktut`

-The `marktut` feature allows you to mark a tutorial as complete.
+This feature allows you to mark a tutorial as complete.

 Format: `marktut INDEX`